emacs-exordium/exordium/README.md

 ### RTags

-[RTags](https://github.com/Andersbakken/rtags) is a LLVM-based C++ indexer which provides a daemon called "rdm" that maintains an in-memory index, and a command-line client called "rc".
+[RTags](https://github.com/Andersbakken/rtags) is a LLVM-based C++ indexer which provides a daemon called "rdm" that maintains a persistent (memory mapped) file-based index.
+The client for "rdm" is command-line client called "rc".
 RTags uses a single index for all symbols, but it allows for loading and unloading projects individually.

 To use it, first start the daemon: